Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 You can find it for download [here](https://github.com/ppy/osu#running-osu).
 In the near future, you will be able to switch to lazer from stable (from the `Release stream` setting) and find the download link on the osu! website.

-Apabila kamu baru ingin mencoba lazer untuk pertama kalinya, selamat datang!
+Apabila kamu sebelumnya belum pernah mencoba lazer, selamat datang di lazer!

 Kamu dapat mengunduh lazer melalui [tautan berikut](https://github.com/ppy/osu#running-osu).